 And they’re not the only ones dealing with changes.
 CFOs are no longer dealing only with financial reporting, compliance and cost control.
-According to a recent study by BI company, Adaptive Insights, “By driving a culture of agile, data-driven decision making throughout a company, CFOs can help create a significant competitive advantage.”
-CFOs are more plugged into data than ever, and that is pushing entire organizations to adopt technologies and practices that support this.
+According to a study by BI company, Adaptive Insights, “By driving a culture of agile, data-driven decision making throughout a company, CFOs can help create a significant competitive advantage.”
+CFOs are more plugged into data than ever, and that is pushing entire organizations to adopt managed cloud services, technologies and practices that support this.

 A key focus of discussion in how mid-sized businesses are addressing this change has been sales enablement.
 It’s widely agreed that sales enablement is constantly evolving, and there’s been plenty written about it to-date with multiple interpretations and definitions of just what it means to organizations.
 We prefer the definition that spun out of IDC a few years back: